nortikin/sverchok/docs/nodes/list_masks/mask_join.rst

 **0** means false, an item from the **Data False** will be appended to the output data;

 **1** will be considered as true (actually any value that evaluate as true in python), an item from the **Data True** will be appended to the output data.
-If the mask list, the **Data True**, and the **Data False** are not of the same length, how to match the inputs can be determined via the list match mode in the N panel.
+If the mask list is not long enough to cover all the inputs, it will be repeated as the mask for the rest of inputs.

 Length of mask list affect output because every item (without Choice activated) corresponding to Inputs several times.